 West Tennessee History Day

-Beginning in September 2012, the District Coordinator will be holding a monthly Walk-in Workshop from 3:00 pm to 5:00 pm (day TBA) in the West TN HD office at the University of Memphis.
-Open to all History Day students, this workshop will provide a informal forum in which students can raise questions about anything and everything history day related: from developing a research question, to finding and interrogating appropriate sources, to creating a quality project.
+During September 2012, the District Coordinator held monthly Walk-in Workshops from 3:00 pm to 5:00 pm (day TBA) in the West TN HD office at the University of Memphis.
+Open to all History Day students, this workshop provided an informal forum in which students can raise questions about anything and everything history day related: from developing a research question, to finding and interrogating appropriate sources, to creating a quality project.

 We are so excited about History Day this year and hope to make it one of the best yet!
 If you have any questions about registering your students or general questions about history day projects please feel free to email me at email@example.com or Susan O'Donovan at firstname.lastname@example.org.Thank you,